mjclemente/mjclemente.github.io/_posts/2018-11-21-installing-fusionreactor-for-docker-swarm.md

 ```

 ___
-Update (12/14/2018): The `jvm` key and `args` were added, following a discussion with FusionReactor support.
+**Update - 12/14/2018**: The `jvm` key and `args` were added, following a discussion with FusionReactor support.
 I explain them [in this followup post](/2018/12/14/update-to-fusionreactor-cloud-configuration-on-swarm.html).

 ___